Cancer vaccine: Types

-Cancer vaccines can be cell-based, protein- or peptide-based, or gene-based (DNA/RNA).
+Cancer vaccines can be cell-based, protein- or peptide-based, gene-based (DNA/RNA). or live attenuated bacterial- or viral organisms.

 Cell-based vaccines include tumor cells or tumor cell lysates.
 Tumor cells from the patient are predicted to contain the greatest spectrum of relevant antigens, but this approach is expensive and often requires too many tumor cells from the patient to be effective.
-Using a combination of established cancer cell lines that resemble the patient’s tumor can overcome these barriers, but this approach has yet to be effective.
+Using a combination of established cancer cell lines that resemble the patient's tumor can overcome these barriers, but this approach has yet to be effective.
 Canvaxin, which incorporates three melanoma cell lines, failed phase III clinical trials.
 Another cell-based vaccine strategy involves autologous dendritic cells (dendritic cells derived from the patient) to which tumor antigens are added.
 In this strategy, the antigen-presenting dendritic cells directly stimulate T-cells rather than relying on processing of the antigens by native APCs after the vaccine is delivered.
 The best known dendritic cell vaccine is Sipuleucel-T (Provenge), which only improved survival by four months.
 The efficacy of dendritic cell vaccines may be limited due to difficulty in getting the cells to migrate to lymph nodes and interact with T-cells.

 Peptide-based vaccines usually consist of cancer specific-epitopes and often require an adjuvant (for example, GM-CSF) to stimulate the immune system and enhance antigenicity.
 Examples of these epitopes include Her2 peptides, such as GP2 and NeuVax.
 However, this approach requires MHC profiling of the patient because of MHC restriction.
-The need for MHC profile selection can be overcome by using longer peptides (“synthetic long peptides”) or purified protein, which are then processed into epitopes by APCs.
+The need for MHC profile selection can be overcome by using longer peptides ("synthetic long peptides") or purified protein, which are then processed into epitopes by APCs.

 Gene-based vaccines are composed of the nucleic acid (DNA/RNA) encoding for the gene.
 The gene is then expressed in APCs and the resulting protein product is processed into epitopes.
 Delivery of the gene is particularly challenging for this type of vaccine.
+At least one drug candidate, mRNA-4157/V940, is investigating newly developed mRNA vaccines for use in this application.

+Live attenuated, ampicillin-susceptible Listeria monocytogenes strains are part of CRS-207 vaccine.

 Clinical trials

-The clinicaltrials.gov website lists over 1900 trials associated with the term “cancer vaccine”.
+The clinicaltrials.gov website lists over 1900 trials associated with the term "cancer vaccine".
 Of these, 186 are Phase 3 trials.